Anal Cancer: Frequently Asked Questions

 There are many ways to get a second opinion:

-Ask a primary care healthcare provider.
+Ask your primary care healthcare provider.
 He or she may be able to suggest a specialist.

 This may be a surgeon, medical oncologist, or radiation oncologist.
 Sometimes these